 - Cut down your To-Do into a minim, manageable list.

 - Reshuffle your list, if and when necessary.

 - Introduce and/ore remove new entries, if and when necessary.

 - Stick to your To-Do list – or you lose the whole pint of having one.

 You can find help in so many platforms to create your own To-Do list.
+For better convenience, you can use a student planner app to manage all your tasks.
 The bottom line is, you know best what you need to do first and when.
 Just get started.

 Set Time Limits

 Time is, as for goals, should be set.
 After all, you have a deadline for classes and perhaps work.
 This needs proper planning.
 Time is, of course, central to planning.
 (For general guidance, order an essay from Essay Kitchen about online study plans.)
 So, you need to break down your activities into manageable segments.
 To do so, you need, as mentioned, to prioritize.
 Once done, you move on to set